-With imported used and salvage U.S. vehicles, all customs duties and taxes must be paid before the registration process can be started.
+Pay all customs duties and taxes before the registration process can be started.
 After that, you will be required to present proof of insurance in addition to a report that asserts the vehicle in question meets the emissions requirements set forth by Switzerland.
 In addition, you will also need to provide an EC certificate, which will assert that the vehicle meets Switzerland’s manufacturing standards.

-If you’ve like to learn more about the vehicle registration process in Switzerland, please visit the Association of Vehicle Licensing’s official website here.
+To learn more about the vehicle registration process in Switzerland, visit the Association of Vehicle Licensing’s official website.
 Please note, though, that this website is only offered in Swiss.

 The Used Car Market in Switzerland

-More so than many other countries in the European Union, Switzerland has been particularly aggressive in mandating that vehicles in the country comply with emissions standards.
+Switzerland is aggressive in mandating that vehicles in the country comply with emissions standards.
 As such, the market has begun to move with greater speed toward electric vehicles.
-With electric vehicle technology still in its infancy, though, hybrid vehicles, particularly used ones, enjoy a strong position in the Swiss market.
+With electric vehicle technology still in its infancy, hybrid vehicles, enjoy a strong position in the Swiss market.

 Still, one cannot understate the wealth of Switzerland.
-As such, one should expect a strong demand for used classic and performance vehicles in the country.
-Classic and performance European makes and models dominate this sector of the used car market, however one can expect at least moderate demand for classic and performance vehicles manufactured in the United States.
-Given the cost of importation, a would-be exported of used and salvage vehicles from the United States to Switzerland should consider classic and performance vehicles as a strong opportunity.
+As such, one should expect strong demand for used classic and performance vehicles in the country.
+Classic and performance European makes and models dominate this sector of the used car market.
+However one can expect at least moderate demand for classic and performance vehicles manufactured in the United States.
+Given the cost of importation of used vehicles from the US consider classic and performance vehicles as a strong opportunity.

 The Most Popular Used Vehicles in Switzerland

-As you might expect from a country that imports the majority of its vehicles from Germany, Volkswagen remains one of the most popular automotive makes in Switzerland.
+As you might expect from a country that imports the majority of its vehicles from Germany.
+Volkswagen remains one of the most popular automotive makers in Switzerland.
 In fact, the Volkswagen Golf, as it is in many other European countries, is the most popular vehicle, owning a roughly 5% share of the market when statistics were last calculated.
-Moving into the top-10 most popular vehicles in the country, you’ll find that three other Volkswagen models rate, including the Polo, Passat and Tiguan.
+Moving into the top 10 most popular vehicles in the country.
+You’ll find that three other Volkswagen models rate, including the Polo, Passat, and Tiguan.

 In the luxury sector, Audi and BMW are the most popular makes.
-For example, the Audi A3 is the third-most popular vehicle in the country overall, owning a 1.8% share of the market.
-The BMW 2-Series owns the 10th spot on the top-10 most popular vehicles in Switzerland with a 1.2% share of the market.
-The 2-Series, it should be noted, has been growing exponentially in popularity and presents an interesting opportunity for someone exporting used vehicles from the United States to Switzerland.
+For example, the Audi A3 is the third-most-popular vehicle in the country overall, owning a 1.8% share of the market.
+The BMW 2-Series owns the 10th spot on the top 10 most popular vehicles in Switzerland.
+With a 1.2% share of the market.
+The 2-Series has grown exponentially in popularity.
+It presents an interesting opportunity for exporting used vehicles from the US to Switzerland.